Grant-Archibald-MS/powerfuldev-testing/context/understanding-feature-branches.md

     git checkout branch-name
     ```

     Replace `branch-name` with the name of the branch you want to switch to.
-For example, if you want to switch to a branch named `integration`, you would use:
+For example, if you want to switch to a branch named integration, you would use:

     ```bash
     git checkout integration